ucsc-ospo/ucsc-ospo.github.io/content/report/osre24/uchicago/chameleontroviredesign/20240612-aliciaem/index.md

 ---

 Hello!
-My name is {{ mention aliciaem %}}, and I'm a graduate research assistant at the University of Missouri – Columbia, pursuing a PhD in Computer Science.
+My name is Alicia Esquivel Morel {{% mention aliciaem %}}, and I'm a graduate research assistant at the University of Missouri – Columbia, pursuing a PhD in Computer Science.
 This summer, I'm working on a project to [improve user experience reproducibility through a redesign of TROVI](/project/osre24/uchicago/trovi/), as part of the Summer of Reproducibility (SoR) program.
-Excited to be working with two fabulous mentors; {{% mention keahey %}}, and {{% mention mpowers %}}.
+Excited to be working with two fabulous mentors; Kate Keahey {{% mention keahey %}}, and Mark Powers {{% mention mpowers %}}.

 **Research Reproducibility with a TROVI Redesign**